Pseudo-Dirac Neutrinos and Relic Neutrino Matter Effect on the High-energy Neutrino Flavor Composition: Acknowledgments

 \section{Acknowledgments}

+We thank Julien Froustey and Jack Shergold for useful discussions.
+We also thank the anonymous referee for pointing out an important error in the matter potential calculation.
 This work of BD was partly supported by the U.S. Department of Energy under grant No. DE-SC 0017987.
 PM is supported by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 IMS is supported by STFC grant ST/T001011/1.
 BD and PM thank the organizers of the Mitchell Conference 2023, where this work was initiated.
 We also acknowledge the Center for Theoretical Underground Physics and Related Areas (CETUP*) and the Institute for Underground Science at SURF for hospitality and for providing a stimulating environment, where a part of this work was done.

 {\bf Note Added:} While we were completing this work, Ref.~\cite{Fong:2024mqz} appeared, where the authors also discuss the effect of pseudo-Dirac neutrinos on the flavor triangle.
 But they have not included the C$\nu$B matter effect.